dikasvieln/amDevBlog/src/pages/ux-research/index.md

 date: 2022-02-15
 ---

-Hi folks, this week will be discuss about user experience research or in short called UX Research.
+Hi folks, this week will be discussing about user experience research or in short called UX Research.
-Me as UI UX dev Enthusiast really often curious about UX Research and all study about it.
-So with this article that I've been gathering from other sources hopefully might be useful for the reader.
+As an UI UX dev Enthusiast, I'm often curious about UX Research and all study about it.
+So with this article, Hopefuly that you find it useful as an introduction about UX Research.

 ## Definition
 As definition about UX Research it is a field study to understanding best approach of human insights and journey to meet their requirement and realistic context for a better design process.